New Cases Rising in Japan and Taiwan

 Microscopic image of human tissue infected with syphilis released by the United States Centers for Disease Control and Prevention (CDC)

-According to the National Institute of Infectious Diseases in Japan, more than 13,000 cases of syphilis have been reported in Japan from January of this year to the present.
+According to the National Institute of Infectious Diseases in Japan, more than 13,000 cases of syphilis have been reported in Japan from January of last year to the present.
 The incidence of syphilis in Japan has been on a marked upward trend since the 2010s.
 During the COVID-19 pandemic in 2020, the annual number of cases was in the 6,000s, but for the first time in 2022, it surpassed 10,000 cases per year.
 Since then, the figure has remained between 13,000 and 15,000 annually.
 About two-thirds of those infected are men.
 Among women, cases are concentrated in their 20s, while among men, infections occur evenly across all age groups, from those in their 20s to the elderly.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.